neviaumi/portfolio/docs/adr/20241210-ssg-frontend.md

 ## Decision Outcome

-...

-### Positive Consequences

-- ...

-### Negative Consequences <!-- optional -->

-- ...
+Astro was selected due to its excellent developer experience (DX) and ease of implementation while maintaining the required features.

 ## Pros and Cons of the Options <!-- optional -->

-All the example implementations included the following integrations:
+All example implementations included the following integrations:

 - TinaCMS GraphQL endpoint
 - MUI